1. Vacuum Plating

 Examples

-The In-Mold Decoration-IMD technology is a kind of molding method that puts the printed film into a metal mold, injects the molding resin into the metal mold and joins the film, so that the printed film is integrated with the resin and cured into a finished product.
+In-Mold Decoration (IMD) technology is a molding method that involves placing a printed film into a metal mold, injecting molding resin into the mold, and joining the film to create an integrated product.
+The resin is then cured to produce the finished product.

 Typical products: Decorative and functional control panels for home appliances, car dashboards, air-conditioning panels, mobile phone cases / lenses, washing machines, refrigerators, etc.